celebrity

 Take a seat because this is the best news ever… well, for David Beckham, specifically.

-David Beckham has been knighted, finally fulfilling a lifelong goal of the football legend.
-The 50-year-old was awarded the accolade — for his services to sport and to charity — as part of King Charles' Birthday Honours list.
+Earlier this year, it was announced the 50-year-old would be awarded the accolade for his services to sport and to charity, as part of King Charles' Birthday Honours list.

 David Beckham is knighted.
 David Beckham shakes hands with King Charles III and stands next to Meryl Streep, as they attend the King's Foundation Awards ceremony.
 Image: Getty.